-The upcoming Union Budget on 5 July has the country’s attention for many reasons.
-Firstly, it’s the first Budget by the Modi government after it returned to power for a second term with a massive mandate, and secondly, it’s the first Budget of India’s first full-time female Finance Minister Nirmala Sitharaman.
+The upcoming Union Budget on 1 February has the country’s attention for many reasons.
+Firstly, it’s the first full Budget by the Modi government after it returned to power for a second term with a massive mandate, and secondly, it’s coming amid a deepening economic crisis.

 But there’s one thing about it that will be the same as any other Budget – the secrecy behind it.

 A lot goes into keeping it a secret and preventing any kind of leak, especially in the age of internet and electronic media.
 Here’s how the Government of India has been successfully guarding the Union Budget every year till it’s presented by the finance minister during the Budget session.